NorthernTempest/wandering_bastion/docs/lore/event/calendar.md

 ## Aelfaran Calendar

 The majority of citizens of [Dunfoyn](../place/planet/ordon/dunfoyn.md) use the calendar originally created by the Elves and Gnomes native to [Aelfar](../place/planet/plaer/aelfar.md) shortly after their arrival at [Dunfoyn](../place/planet/ordon/dunfoyn.md).
 It is notably extremely accurate in terms of leap dates.
-Reportedly, humans found that the Aelfaran calendar closely matched the calendars that they used on [[../place/plane/inner/matter/earth]].
-Rather than determining the date by the month like with the Gregorian Calendar (which was used by humans back on Earth, where they came from), the date is usually written \<Day\> \<Week\> \<Season\> \<Year\> \<Epoch\>. e.g., the 231st day of the year 640 ELS (Epoch of the Last Stand) would be written Turns Day of the 6th Week of Summer, 640 ELS.
+Reportedly, humans found that the Aelfaran calendar closely matched the calendars that they used on [Earth](../place/plane/inner/matter/earth).
+Rather than determining the date by the month like with the Gregorian Calendar (which was used by humans back on Earth, where they came from), the date is usually written <Day\> <Week\> <Season\> <Year\> <Epoch\>. e.g., the 231st day of the year 640 ELS (Epoch of the Last Stand) would be written Turns Day of the 6th Week of Summer, 640 ELS.

 ### Epochs